nsiicm0/SER/README.md

-attach              Attach to the running container boot-app            Starts the SER application (jupyter and flask api) clean               Delete all compiled Python files clean-container     Remove the Docker Container clean-docker        Remove the Docker Container clean-docker-full-only-in-emergency Remove all Docker related data (image and container).
-Warning: There will be dragons! clean-image         Remove the Docker Image create-container    Create the Docker Container init                Init everything
+attach              Attach to the running container boot-app            Starts the SER application (jupyter and flask api) clean               Delete all compiled Python files clean               Remove all Docker related data (image and container).
+Warning: There will be dragons! clean-container     Remove the Docker Container clean-image         Remove the Docker Image create-container    Create the Docker Container init                Init everything